hturnbull93/makers_notes/week_notes/week2.md

 Learning Objective & Achievement Plan

-I will move towards the **Review another person's code and give them meaningful feedback** by doing the following:
+I will move towards the **Review another person's code and give them meaningful feedback** goal by doing the following:

 - [x] Attend [Code Review skills workshop] to review weekend challenge
 - [x] Attend [Process Workshop](../process_workshop.md#23-march) to give and receive feedback on the programming process